 Apparently Braga has also killed three undercover FBI agents in two years, and once again if I know anything about law enforcement, it’s that they are pretty nonchalant about catching guys who keep killing them.

 Although fuck, after seeing the “file” they have on Braga I can see why the director is less than confident in their progress.
 Not only do they not have a photo on file, but under his profile they list “Unknown” for his Alias, Ethnicity, Height, Weight, Hair Color, Eye Color, Markings, Date of Birth, Place of Birth, and Jurisdiction.
 Maybe don’t keep putting that screen up until you’ve filled in at least one of those details, because I imagine it gets pretty embarrassing for everyone to see.
-And I’m gonna go out on a limb and if nothing else say that the ethnicity of Arturo Braga might be a little known.
+And I’m gonna go out on a limb and say that if nothing else, the ethnicity of Mexico-based drug lord Arturo Braga might be a little known.
 (And if you think that’s racist profiling, just note that every possible “David Park” they show us in the movie is Asian).

 Mike: So the FBI lets Brian back into the Bureau after a major fuck-up five years ago when he let Dom go free.
 Then when they are given that mysterious 72-hour window to close a case they’ve been working on for two years, the FBI director replies to one of Brian’s typical dumbass ideas with the line “Maybe we shouldn’t have given you a second chance.”
 Has Brian really had to deal with this level of treatment for five years?!
 Now I actually feel bad for him.
 If he forgets to fill the water cooler in the FBI break room I guess there’s someone there to remind him that he’s on thin ice after that whole “Toretto thing.”